| name | grill-me |

 Probe

-- Explore assumptions, constraints, dependencies, interfaces, data, environments, and competing priorities.
+- Explore assumptions, constraints, dependencies, interfaces, data, environments, integrations, authority boundaries, and competing priorities.

 - Link each choice to downstream implications.